 CTV and OTT ads (find out the difference here) are typically full-screen, non-skippable, in-stream video ads that show your 30- or 15-second branding commercial.
 These ads have high viewability rates because they often appear before (pre-roll) or in the middle (mid-roll) of a show a consumer wants to watch.

-Online video ads outside of CTV and OTT environments include in-stream (within video content) and outstream (outside of video players) on the web, mobile web, and mobile apps.
+Online video ads outside of CTV and OTT environments include in-stream (within content such as YouTube videos) and outstream (outside of video players) on the web, mobile web, and mobile apps.
 Though these ads tend to be skippable, the formats are highly engaging and can highlight a branding campaign, popular products, or certain product categories.

-Video ads for driving consideration objectives combine video and products to help consumers get to know your brand better.
-These ads can include interactive features like a scroll function, search field, or email signup.
+Video in display ads for driving consideration objectives combine video and products to help consumers get to know your brand better.
+These rich media ads can include interactive features like scroll, search and email signup.

 Consideration ad formats should drive interest from people who were exposed to your awareness video ads and provide a cohesive message for new customers.
 These ads can also drive existing customers to explore a wider range of your products or services.

-Online video advertising is one of the solutions that marketers must invest in this year to be ready for the future of advertising.
-Download The 2021 Digital Advertising Manual: Rethinking Budgets & Channels for the New Customer Journey to start adjusting your advertising strategy:
+OLV ads are one of the solutions that marketers must invest in this year to be ready for the future of advertising.
+Is your video advertising strategy ready?

 1Limelight’s State of Online Video 2020, Global, n=5,000; responses from consumers who watch one hour or more of online video content each week.